Brake Pads & Rotors

 As we have seen, heat transfer or resistance is important when stopping our vehicles.
 You must consider another factor, how well the rotors will handle water resistance when trying to stop.

 When should I replace brake pads & rotors?

 The age-old question: when to buy new brake pads and rotors should be considered in tandem.
 If you hear a squeaking sound or a grinding sound coming from your braking system, you know that your brake pads are wearing out and failing.
 What you’re hearing is the pad assembly grinding on the brake pad.
 Two problems here: first, the burned-out brake pads aren’t creating enough friction to slow or stop your car.
 Second, the extra work for the rotor in this situation wear on the rotor and will demand a replacement if driven for too long with inferior brake pads.
 After an extended time with old brake pads, the rotors can warp, and cause your car’s braking system to fail altogether.

 To keep up with your vehicle’s maintenance schedule, you should change your brake pads every 16,000-32,000km depending on your driving habits.
 The rotors, on the other hand, can last for at least 80,000-100,000km – as long as they aren’t damaged by pads that have reached the end of the life cycle.

 At Modern Automotive, we will ask you about your driving habits to create the best solution for your automotive problems.
-Call our shop, at Modern Automotive today, to book your service call for brake pads and rotors at 905.660.6100
+Call our auto body shop, at Modern Automotive today, to book your service call for brake pads and rotors at 905.660.6100